Speedskater Nils van der Poel hoped to win a gold medal in Beijing. He did much more.

 So much uniformity.
-Or at least there was before Nils van der Poel showed up at these Beijing Olympics, where the Swedish skater has continued his stellar 2021 form, resetting records and seizing a small golden bounty at speeds that untrained eyes, that human eyes, have never seen.
+Or at least there was before Nils van der Poel showed up at these Beijing Olympics, where the Swedish skater has continued his stellar 2021 form, resetting records and seizing a small golden bounty at speeds that untrained eyes — that human eyes — have never seen.

 His latest seizure came Friday, when, during the fifth of six pairs, van der Poel left silver medalist Patrick Roest’s high mark in the distance for icy, record-setting pastures.
 Despite a brief misstep late in the race, he obliterated the 10,000-meter world record in a time of 12 minutes 30.74 seconds.

-“Eight laps to go, I felt like, ‘Okay, I got the gold within control.
-Now I just need to not f*** it up,’” he said.
-“With four laps to go it was like, ‘Okay, now I can also go for the world record now,’ and then I kind of wanted to go for it.”
+“Eight laps to go, I felt like: ‘Okay, I got the gold within control.
+Now I just need to not f--- it up,’ ” he said.
+“With four laps to go, it was like, ‘Okay, now I can also go for the world record now,’ and then I kind of wanted to go for it.”

 Van der Poel finished 14th in the men’s 5,000-meter race during his 2018 Olympic debut in PyeongChang, but he has since become one of the best skaters in the world.
 He didn’t lose a distance event on this season’s World Cup circuit, and in 2021 he set world records at 5,000 and 10,000 meters.

 The 25-year-old entered Beijing hoping to win a gold medal.
-He said he wanted to have fun and endure pain; and he accomplished all three Sunday when he scorched the ice to snatch the gold medal from Roest, his longtime Dutch competitor, in the 5,000-meter event.
+He said he wanted to have fun and endure pain, and he accomplished all three goals Sunday when he scorched the ice to snatch the gold from Roest, his longtime Dutch competitor, in the 5,000-meter event.

 That performance broke an Olympic record that Roest had set nearly an hour earlier, but it required an exhausting push on the final lap.
 Come Friday, van der Poel was not expected to achieve such a feat given the topographical environment underpinning Beijing’s National Speed Skating Oval — a contrast to the high-altitude rinks where thinner air allows for faster skating.